Note: Files are in Adobe (PDF) format.

 Cash flow statement

-During the year, the Group generated positive cash flows of Rs.
-1907.39 million while Company generated Rs.
-685.63 million from operating activities.
+During the period, the Group has generated positive net cash flow of Rs.
+569.07 million from operation.

 FINANCIAL ANALYSIS – GROUP LEVEL

 1) INDUSTRY STRUCTURE: –